Liberals to finance promises with new taxes

-Even so, the Liberal platform released Sunday projects another four years of deficits — $27.4 billion next year, falling to $21 billion by the fourth year of the mandate.
+Even with the new taxes, the platform projects another four years of deficits if the Liberals are re-elected on Oct.
+21 — $27.4 billion next year, falling to $21 billion by the fourth year of the mandate.

-However, it promises that Canada's debt-to-GDP ratio, already the best among G7 countries, will continue to decrease.
+"We are making a different choice than Conservatives do," Trudeau told a news conference before an audience of students at the University of Toronto's Mississauga campus.

+"We're choosing to invest in middle-class Canadians, invest in people's communities because, quite frankly, that is what has worked over the past four years.
+Responsible investments have led to the creation of over a million new jobs, most of them full time, and lifting 900,000 people, including 300,000 kids, out of poverty.

-But the extra monies would be eclipsed by new spending and tax breaks for the middle class, which the platform estimates would cost $9.3 billion next year, rising to nearly $17 billion by the fourth year of a second mandate.
+But the extra monies would be eclipsed by 48 new spending and tax break initiatives for the middle class, which the platform estimates would cost $9.3 billion next year, rising to nearly $17 billion by the fourth year of a second mandate.
+The platform does not, however, include costing for several promises, including the promise to introduce a national pharmacare program which Trudeau said will have to be negotiated with the provinces.

-Platform co-chair Ralph Goodale, the Liberals' lone Saskatchewan MP and a former finance minister, argued that the plan is "fiscally responsible" and realistic, with built-in prudence that would cushion the blow from an economic shock.
-The fact that the debt-to-GDP ratio is going down and Canada will continue to enjoy a triple-A credit rating is proof, he argued, that the country's finances are in good shape.

-And the fact that the economy has grown at a robust rate and the jobless rate is at a four-decade low demonstrates the success of the Liberal approach of piling up deficits in order to invest in people, he said.
+An advisory panel created by Trudeau and led by former Ontario health minister Eric Hoskins has pegged the cost of phasing in pharmacare over 10 years at $3.5 billion in 2022, rising to $15.3 billion annually by 2027.
+The Liberals are promising an extra $6 billion over four years to the provinces for health care priorities, including what Trudeau has called "a down payment" on an eventual pharmacare plan.

+Nor does the platform include the cost of a promise to create a guaranteed family leave benefit for new parents who don't qualify for paid leave through Employment Insurance during the first year of their child's life.

-In 2015, the Liberals won election promising to run up modest deficits for several years before returning to balance by the end of the mandate.
+In 2015, the Liberals won election promising to run up modest deficits of no more than $10 billion for several years before returning to balance by the end of the mandate.
 Instead, they ran up much larger-than-anticipated deficits and have now abandoned any pretence of balancing the budget in the short term.
 The platform, like the Liberal government's budgets before it, proposes no target date for staunching the flow of red ink.

 The platform does promise that a re-elected Liberal government would impose an additional 10 per cent excise tax on luxury cars, boats and personal aircraft with price tags of more than $100,000.